Salt harvesting in Vietnam

 • You can only enter Vietnam through the following e-visa-designated ports of entry:

-2. Best Time to Visit Vietnam
+2. When Is The Best Time To Visit Vietnam

 When planning a trip to Vietnam, one key factor to consider is its diverse weather patterns.
 Unlike many countries, Vietnam hardly experiences uniform weather throughout the country.
 Instead, its climate ranges from subtropical in the north to tropical in the south, with significant seasonal and regional variations.